BrianYang2013/JHU_AI_Journey/00 - EN.625.250 Multivariable and Complex Analysis/README.md

 2021-07-01 W5 Reflect:
 * Keep swimming.
 Sorry Hawaii, I will visit you next time.
 * Based on my performance of Linear Algebra, Professor accepted my scripts (although different course name) and acknowledge that I have picked up this topic.
 Applying waive.

 2021-07-08 W6 Reflect:
 * Quiz 4 part B is not easy.
-I waste too much time on T/F questions until I reach to the calculation part.
-I thought it is similar as the previous 3 weekly test.
-Cross my fingures.
+I wasted too much time on T/F questions until I reached to the calculation part.
+I thought it is similar as the previous 3 weekly tests.
+Barely finished them in 2 hours, cross my fingures.

 # Reference
 * [Precalculus through Data and Modelling Specialization](https://www.coursera.org/specializations/precalculus-data-modelling).
 A good math warm up.